philmillman/NRUGTO-20150407/slides/slides.md

 Note:
 - Also present in Stage and QA environments
 - These numbers are our current deployment
-- Done over the last year
+- Done over the last year and a half

 ----